 Each assessed MPA or MPA zone is linked to its corresponding geospatial data in the WDPA.
 In cases where MPAs are not yet reported to the WDPA or contain zones missing from the WDPA dataset, we add the geospatial data and link the assessments to those.
 This can cause discrepancies between our numbers and the numbers found in the WDPA reporting.

-We attempt to identify and distinguish protected areas that are legally designated but are still awaiting implementation from those that are fully in effect on the water where they count.
-We also identify committed or proposed protected areas that have not yet achieved legal or authoritative recognition.
+We report protected areas that are not only legally designated but are also fully implemented and providing conservation benefits on the water.
+We also track committed or proposed protected areas that have not yet achieved legal or authoritative recognition.

 By taking a more detailed approach to MPA data, our coverage data and statistical reports provide a more nuanced look at progress toward conservation goals and the outcomes we can expect from existing protections.

 1 Grorud-Colvert, Kirsten, Jenna Sullivan-Stack, Callum Roberts, Vanessa Constant, Barbara Horta, Elizabeth P Pike, Naomi Kingston, et al. 2021.
 "The MPA Guide: A Framework to Achieve Global Goals for the Ocean" 1215 (September). https://www.science.org/doi/full/10.1126/science.abf0861